10 Undeniable Things You Will Find In Every Hawaii Home

-Hawaii is unique, as are our homes.
+The Hawaiian Islands are as unique as the homes you’ll find throughout across the state.
 And here in paradise, there are certain things that you will only find in a Hawaiian home — or at least, have a different meaning on the islands.
-Here are 10 undeniable things you will (probably) find in every Hawaii home.
+Here are 10 undeniable things you will (most likely) find in every Hawaii home.

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate

 Well, that’s a subjective question.
 Just like choosing your ideal place to live, it will depend on your lifestyle.
 If you abhor the city, I’d stay away from the capital city of Honolulu.
 If you want access to great amenities, you likely wouldn’t enjoy living in a remote town on the island of Maui.
 The only advice we can definitively give, though, is that no matter where you choose to live in Hawaii, you’ll sure to fall in love.

 What does it cost to live in Hawaii?

 I’ll warn you: living in Hawaii can be expensive and rife with sticker shock.
 The average price of a single-family home in Hawaii is $780,000 and the average price of a condo is $428,000.
 And that’s just the home prices: Hawaii residents can expect to pay more money than Americans on the mainland for pretty much everything, including food, electricity, gas, and household goods.